matuteiglesias/journal/content/Business/2023-12-15_Developed_IT_Management_Framework_for_Ministry.md

 - Developed a collaborative integration plan between the Technology and Data Subsecretaries, focusing on teamwork, decision-making, and risk management.
 - Created an implementation plan for a new organizational structure, detailing candidate selection, induction programs, and transition strategies.
 - Compiled support documents for the Data Subsecretariat, including policies, procedures, and training materials.
-- Drafted a bilateral agenda for collaboration between the Data Subsecretariat and the Provincial Directorate of Strategic Planning.
+- Drafted a bilateral agenda for collaboration between the Data Subsecretariat and the Provincial Directorate of [[Strategic Planning]].

 ### Achievements
 - Established a detailed framework for IT management and collaboration within the Ministry.